Cannabis Allergy Information

 If you choose a product that is GMP certified you minimize the risk of contamination with allergens.
-Endoca offers the finest quality cannabis extracts on the market as it is GMP certified.
-This means that our products contain no hazardous chemicals that can cause an allergic reaction.
+Endoca, one manufacturer, offers the finest quality cannabis extracts on the market as it is GMP certified.
+This means that their products contain no hazardous chemicals that can cause an allergic reaction.
+Make sure you look for the GMP sertification from your CBD supplier.

 Cannabis contains over 400 different molecules: Phytocannabinoids, Terpenes, Chlorophyll, Alkanes, Nitrogenous compounds, Amino acids, Sugars, Aldehydes, Alcohols, Ketones, Flavonoids, Glycosides, Vitamins, Pigments, and Water.

-In rare cases, individuals may be allergic to specific natural compounds.
+In rare cases, individuals may have a Cannabis allergy to specific natural compounds.
 For example, Terpenes are molecules that are in many foods and cosmetics and are known to trigger allergic reactions in a very small percentage of people.
 However, if you suffer from this rare allergy, it is extremely likely that you will already be aware of it.

 Are there many people allergic to cannabis?